Introduction to Object in Java

 - The second main thing which we declare while creating a class is methods.
 These methods are nothing but are like the functions which are declared in a class.
 The methods are again specific to the class in which they are declared.
 The methods represent a specific action or process to be performed when called using the object reference.
 The methods are like behavior in the real world.
 For example, the mobile will perform the action of calling or dialing.
 Calling action is nothing but the behavior of the mobile.

-- While programming in Java, normally we will create an object and will assign values to its data members and perform specific actions related to ii using the methods.
+- While programming in Java, we will normally create an object and assign values to its data members and perform specific actions related to ii using the methods.
 The methods are an easy way to combine and perform the specific actions which are required while programming.

 - We can perform anything which is the requirement in methods.
 The methods can also access the data members defined in the class. we can perform the actions on the data members in a class.
 We can define any number of methods in the class as long as required.